ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/java-interoperability/call-java-code-from-ballerina.md

 Here, `FileInputStream` is the Ballerina class generated for the `java.io.FileInputStream` class.
 - Ballerina bindings for each Java package are mapped onto a separate Ballerina module by default.
 Therefore, you need to import them when using them inside other modules.
 Here, the `java.io` Ballerina module (mapping the corresponding Java package) is imported as `javaio`.
 However, if you wish to generate all the bindings inside a single directory, you can do so by using the `[(-o|--output) <output-path>]` command option.
 - You can find functions that start with `newFileInputStream` in the generated code.
 Each such function creates a new `java.io.FileInputStream` instance.
 Ballerina does not support function overloading.
 Therefore, the `bindgen` tool generates a separate Ballerina function for each overloaded method or constructor.
 Function names of the generated bindings will be improved in a future release.
 - All the public instance methods in the `java.io.FileInputStream` class are mapped to methods in the generated Ballerina class.
-You can refer the [Bindgen Tool](/learn/java-interoperability-guide/the-bindgen-tool/) for more details on how other Java class members are mapped into Ballerina bindings.
+For more details on how other Java class members are mapped into Ballerina bindings, see [Bindgen Tool](/learn/java-interoperability-guide/the-bindgen-tool/).

 Next, you’ll handle the `error` using a type guard.
 ```ballerina